suncoast-devs/handbook/meta/legacy/campus/st-pete.md

+---
-# Welcome to St Petersburg
+title: Welcome to St Petersburg
+---

 Information about downtown St Pete for folks from out of town.
 Parking garages, dining, entertainment, etc.